cloudspeech/houdini-talk/short-essay.md

 ### 4. Internationalization

-Imagine customer research has found that expats hate full-page reloads to switch languages when emailed marketing links are in German.
-You are tasked to redo internationalization, but leave everything else intact.
-And no performance regression, please.
+Imagine customer research has found that some users hate you.

+They click on that link in their email, and don't understand the German page that opens.

+And right now that means a full page reload to switch to English or whatever.

+Your boss yells "no reload", but "don't change anything else".

+Oh, "and no performance regression, please."

 Impossible situation again, or not?

+How about... a little inspiration from Mister Houdini?

-How about... step 1: wish yourself `<trans-late>`, which knows how to translate text when the page language changes.
+Step 1: wish yourself `<trans-late>`.

+A web component which knows how to translate text when the page language changes.

-Then step 2: no attributes needed, because it depends on the page language
+Then step 2: no attributes needed.

+Why?
+Because we can make it depend on the page language:

 ```html
 <html lang="en">
 ```

+Changing _that_ requires 1 line of JavaScript in the language selector.

-Step 3: compose:
+Moving on to Step 3: compose:

 ```html
 <trans-late>Houdini's Magic Trick for the Enterprise